jzlxiaohei/yield-iter/README.md

 			.groupBy(..)
 2. use GeneratorFunction,for most cases just iterate Array once(see more details in API section)

+3. when the lambda expression is supported(it is soon),the code will be more brief
 ##Files:
 just write some demo,so the dir structure is simple